sinc-lab/RNAcomp2D/README.md

 - UFold ([paper](https://doi.org/10.1093/nar/gkab1074))
 - REDfold ([paper](https://doi.org/10.1186/s12859-023-05238-8))

-If reference structure is available at RNAcentral, it will be shown in the results page with the predicted structures of the selected methods.
+If reference structure is available, it will be shown in the results page with the predicted structures of the selected methods.

 This repository contains the source code for the web application and